 Cherries Diner (212 Forbes Avenue)

 You’ll find pancakes, bacon and eggs at this family restaurant in Elizabeth… and also homemade pizza and cupcakes.
 The menu is a mixed bag of this and that, yet somehow, it all works.
-Known for their friendly service and great prices, Wagner’s Restaurant is the epitome of a classic country kitchen.
+While the diner is temporarily closed, we look forward to the return of their friendly service and great prices, the epitome of a classic country kitchen.

 Wagner’s Restaurant (550 McKeesport Road, Elizabeth)

 Since opening in 2009, Totin’s Diner (which used to be an old car garage) has served breakfast, lunch and dinner seven days a week to guests in Wexford.
 The menu includes fresh off-the-griddle delights, like Cinnamon Swirl French Toast, Chocolate Milk French Toast and Kielbasa & Eggs.
 For lunch and dinner, you’ll find hoagies, burgers and homemade soups, plus daily dinner specials, like Liver & Onions.